 Joe Davidson

-Joe Davidson lives and works in Los Angeles.
-He received his MFA from The San Francisco Art Institute, San Francisco, CA and received his BFA Sculpture at The University of Massachusetts, Amherst, MA.
-He has exhibited throughout North America and Europe including Canada, Italy, and Great Britain.
-Davidson received the C.O.L.A.
-Fellowship from the Department of Cultural Affairs, Los Angeles, CA., in 2009.
-He has been reviewed by many publications including the Los Angeles Times, Artillery Magazine, Artscene, and THE Magazine.
+Davidson earned his MFA from The San Francisco Art Institute in San Francisco, CA, and his BFA in Sculpture from the University of Massachusetts, Amherst, MA.
+His work has been exhibited widely across North America and Europe, including shows in Canada, Italy, and Great Britain.
+In 2009, Davidson was awarded the C.O.L.A.
+Fellowship by the Department of Cultural Affairs in Los Angeles, CA, recognizing his contributions to the arts.